sasjs/sasjs.io/slides30min.md

 ![bg right:71% height:700](https://i.imgur.com/kpRTA1E.png)

 <!--
+Here we see the project structure for a sasonly template, and there are a few things to note.
+The Package JSON files provide details of the third party dependencies, which are physically downloaded and stored in the node_modules folder.
+This is standard for NPM web apps.
-Here we have the project structure for a sasonly template, and there are a few things to note.
-Firstly, the sasjs folder.
-This contains the sasjsconfig file and default folders for build scripts, database files, macros, and web services.
-It's worth noting again that this is configurable - sasjsconfig works on relative paths, so you can store these folders elsewhere if needed.
-You just need to run the compile, build & deploy steps, which we'll cover next, from the sasjs folder or it's immediate parent for the config file to be picked up.
+The SASJS folder contains the sasjsconfig file and folders for build scripts, database files, macros, and web services.
+Everything SAS related sits in here, which means it fits nicely within the root of pretty much any standard web project.
+It's worth noting again that this is configurable - sasjsconfig works on relative paths, so you can store the SASjs subdirectories elsewhere if needed.
+You just need to run the compile, build & deploy steps, which we'll cover next, from either the sasjs folder or it's immediate parent in order for the configuration to be picked up.
 -->

 ---